She's Dope (Down with Webster song)

-"She's Dope" is the title of a song by Canadian band Down with Webster.
+"She's Dope" is a song by Canadian band Down with Webster.
 It was released in May 2011 as the first single from their album, Time to Win, Vol. 2.
 The song debuted on the Canadian Hot 100 at number 52 and peaked at number 18.

 Background

 A previous version of "She's Dope" was released in October 2010 in a 360-degrees music video in the Doritos Late Night interactive global music event via the Doritos Late Night website.
 The website also featured 360-degrees music videos for six other artists including Rihanna and Professor Green.

-"She's Dope" is written by band members Tyler Armes, Cameron Hunter, Patrick Gillett, Martin Seja and Andrew Martino.
+"She's Dope" was written by band members Tyler Armes, Cameron Hunter, Patrick Gillett, Martin Seja and Andrew Martino.

-The song was nominated for "Video of the Year" and "MuchFact Indie Video of the Year" at the 2012 MuchMusic Video Awards.

 Music video

 A music video for "She's Dope" was filmed in April 2011 and was directed by Aaron A. This is the third collaboration between Down with Webster and Aaron A, after he directed the videos for "Your Man" and "Whoa Is Me".
 Aaron A talked about the concept of the video saying, "the concept is kind of all around this dream world and one particular dope girl."
-Fashion model, Genevieve Pantano, is featured as the omnipresent girl.
+Canadian fashion model, Genevieve Pantano, is featured as the omnipresent girl.

-MuchMusic's TV show, New.Music.Live said that in the video the band combines "elements of a performance video with some trippy dream sequence sets and fish eye lenses."

-The music video premiered on New.Music.Live on MuchMusic on May 17, 2011.
+MuchMusic's show, New.Music.Live commented on the video, saying that the band combines "elements of a performance video with some trippy dream sequence sets and fish eye lenses."
+The music video premiered on the show on May 17, 2011.
 The music video for "She's Dope" debuted at #30 on the MuchMusic Countdown on the week of May 26, 2011.
 It peaked at number 1 on the week of August 11, 2011.

+The video was nominated for 'Video of the Year' and 'MuchFact Indie Video of the Year' at the 2012 MuchMusic Video Awards.